Overcoming the Most Common Problems Obtaining Italian Citizenship

 1. Italian Consulate Delays and Process Issues

 The wait times to obtain an appointment at your regional Italian consulate might come as an unpleasant surprise.
-Appointments are often scheduled out for two years in some locations and, at times, there may be no appointments available at all, meaning you might be waiting just to get on the calendar.
+Appointments are often scheduled out for two years in some locations, and at times, there may be no appointments available at all, meaning you might be waiting just to get on the calendar.

 Additionally, each consulate has its own specific requirements for your application, and the paperwork submitted to a consulate in a different part of the world will most likely not be accepted by the one with jurisdiction where you live.
 The process for your local consulate must be followed to the letter, or your application may be denied, and you will need to wait for another appointment to present the required documents in the correct format.